UnityPoint Health - Cedar Rapids Awards

 Primary Stroke Center - St. Luke's Hospital is certified as a Primary Stroke Center by the Joint Commission, the American Stroke Association and the American Heart Association.

-St. Luke's Receives American College of Cardiology NCDR ACTION Registry Platinum Award recognizes high standards of patient care
+St. Luke's Receives American College of Cardiology's NCDR Chest Pain MI Registry Platinum Performance Achievement Award for 2019, recognizes high standards of patient care

-St. Luke's is one of only 193 hospitals nationwide to receive the honor.
-The award recognizes our commitment and success in implementing a higher standard of care for heart attack patients and signifies that we have reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.
+For the seventh year in a row, St. Luke's has received this prestigious recognition.
+In 2019, St. Luke's is one of only 225 hospitals nationwide to receive the honor.
+The award recognizes our commitment and success in implementing a higher standard of care for heart attack patients and signifies that we have reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology.

 Rehabilitation, Spine, Joints & Hip